neosoultech/bioimpedance_msp430_test/README.md

 The LED is used as a simple status indicator.
 - LED pulses once if transmission or measurement step occurs successfully
-- LED blinks on and off if measurement is occurring
+- For most test functions (excluding RUN_PHONE_NFC DEMO): LED blinks on and off if measurement is occurring
 - LED stays solid if error
 - LED is off if IDLE/SLEEP